cloudreach/react-questions/README.md

 to do with component lifecycles.

 ## Question 4
+This is a question that is about general JS knowledge, not to do with React.

 Imagine representing a grid-shaped game map as a 2-dimensional array.
 Each value of this array is boolean `true` or `false` representing whether that part of the map is passable (a floor) or blocked (a wall).
 Write a function `function pathfind(A, P, Q) { }`that takes such an array `A` and 2 points